How to get life insurance in 2020 in 8 simple steps

 After you get quotes, you'll need to provide more in-depth financial information and authorize your doctor to share your health information with the life insurer.
 You can keep the application process pretty seamless by having your driver’s license, proof of income, proof of residency and Social Security number on hand.

 Next, an agent will schedule a short phone call to confirm the contents of your application.
 They'll ask questions about your hobbies, lifestyle, and finances, including your income and net worth.
 They'll also schedule your medical exam.
+Here's a guide of what to expect.

 The life insurance medical exam is essentially a physical: A technician comes to your house or workplace to take basic measurements (height, weight, pulse, blood pressure), some blood and possibly a urine sample.
 It'll take about 30 minutes.